 As a massage therapist, you know that selecting a good massage oil is essential if you want to be able to perform your job with ease and help your clients relax during their treatments.

 What kind of massage oil are you using right now?
 Are you relying on holly massage oil, or have you selected fractionated coconut oil for your clients massage experience.
 If you’re not sure what this type of oil is, or if you have questions like “what is holly oil, mineral oil, or liquid paraffin?” keep reading.
 Everything you need to know is explained down below.

 What is Holly Oil?

 For years, Holly Massage Oil has been a popular choice among massage therapists.
 A practical choice and an excellent option because this oil is thin, light, inexpensive, has an indefinite shelf life.
-Bonus, it does not stain the sheets!
+As a bonus, it does not stain sheets or other linens.

-However, the term Holly Massage Oil can be misleading because it contains only a small amount of holly essence or extract blended with a variety of therapeutic grade oils, usually mineral oil (liquid paraffin) to varying degrees.
+However, the term Holly Massage Oil can be misleading because the product only contains a small amount of holly essence or extract blended with a variety of therapeutic-grade oils, usually mineral oil (liquid paraffin) to varying degrees.

 Coconut oil provides many benefits to both massage therapists and their clients.
 The following are some of the greatest benefits:

 - No toxic ingredients: Pure 100% coconut oil only contains one ingredient and won’t contribute the same issues that other massage oil ingredients can